Killing of Eddie Werner: Prosecution

 Manzie was arrested and charged with rape, murder and robbery.
 Simmons was charged with third-degree sodomy arising from his relationship with Manzie.

-Manzie and Simmons exchanged letters during detention.
-Manzie refused to testify against Simmons despite his parents' wishes and the presiding judge's order, which resulted in him being sentenced to six months in prison for contempt of court.
-He offered to testify in Simmon's trial that he had agreed to his sexual experiences with him, but Simmons' lawyer refused.
-Manzie said, during Simmon's sentencing, that the man had been a "good role model" for him.
+During Simmons' trial in 1999, Manzie refused to testify against him despite his parents' wishes and the presiding judge's order, which resulted in him being sentenced to six months in prison for contempt of court.
+He also exchanged a number of letters with Simmons during detention.
+He offered to testify in Simmons' trial that he had agreed to his sexual experiences with him, but Simmons' lawyer refused.
+Manzie said, during Simmons' sentencing, that the man had been a "good role model" for him.
 He said that their relationship "was a good one.
 Some say it must have been a manipulative relationship, but how can they say so if they weren't there?"
 As a result of his refusal to testify, a count of sexual assault against Simmons was dropped and he was sentenced to five years in prison.

 Manzie apologized in court, he said, "for all of the suffering I've put so many people through...
 I still can't figure out why I did what I did."
 He pleaded guilty and was sentenced to 70 years in jail.
-The judge ruled that he would have to serve 59 years of his sentence before being eligible for parole under the No Early Release Act, but an appeals court decided that the law did now apply to him, thus making him eligible for parole in 2027, at the age of 45.
+The judge ruled that he would have to serve 59 years of his sentence before being eligible for parole under the No Early Release Act, but an appeals court decided that the law did not apply to him, thus making him eligible for parole in 2027, at the age of 45.
 An equally divided New Jersey Supreme Court was unable to reach a decision about the matter.